 When creating a redesign, it is always recommended that one does not stray away from the company values.
 A great example is the redesign of the protein bar packaging – RxBar.
 The brand's core values were to offer good quality protein bars, but their old design was not communicating its "No B.S." message clearly enough.
 The new design is a radical change that brings out the fundamental values of the company.
 The new design is also clean, transparent, and minimal.

 RxBar’s old redesign was made in Powerpoint.
 However, the new change needed branding and design experts to pitch in.
 Such drastic changes often need multiple collaborators, including QA and legal teams.
 With multiple SKUs, such projects can become quite tedious to manage.
-Bringing everyone together and working on the same packaging label design becomes easier with Artwork Management platforms.
+Bringing everyone together and working on the same packaging label design becomes easier with Artwork Management platforms and Label Management software.

 A lot of communication between the brand and the customers takes place through the visual medium.
 This sense of familiarity often comes from the logos, the colors, and the typography used in the design.
 Dunkin' here is a good example of that.
 However, communicating color and typefaces can become difficult without the right tools.

 Designers often use Pantone, CMYK, or HTML color codes to communicate colors and internal review teams may not be familiar with them.
 Also, understanding what fonts have been used in a design file can be challenging with the right tools.
 Using artwork management tools such as Artwork Flow, you can ensure that your new designs stay familiar with the help of color extractor and font finder tools.

 Redesigning a packaging label means using both old and new design assets.
 If you haven’t used an artwork management solution before then you will probably have to sift through email threads to find old design files.
 Your cloud storage could also be filled with both personal and work files.
 To avoid such a mess, you can make use of the storage that comes with artwork management platforms.